Proof of language skills for visa

 3. These visas do not require proof of language proficiency

-In many cases , however, the legislature waives the requirement for proof of language skills .
+In many cases , however, the law waives the requirement for proof of language skills .
 Certain groups of skilled workers , in particular, do not require proof of German language skills for their visa.
 This includes, in particular, skilled workers with academic or vocational training who fall under Section 18a or Section 18b of the Residence Act.
-Researchers , scientists, and IT specialists with an ICT card or on assignment (Section 19) are also exempt from providing proof of language skills.
+Researchers , scientists, and IT specialists with an ICT card or on assignment (Section 19) are also exempt from the language requirement.

 Furthermore, there is no general requirement for self-employed persons and entrepreneurs (Section 21 of the Residence Act) to speak German.
 The focus here is on the economic viability of the project, not language skills.
-Nevertheless, it can still be beneficial to learn German with these visas – especially for everyday life and integration in the country.
+Nevertheless, even with these visas, it can be beneficial to learn German – especially for everyday life and integration in the country.

-4. German language skills for spouses joining their families
+4. German language skills for spouses joining their spouses

 However, there are numerous exceptions to this rule .
-For example, no proof of language proficiency is required if the spouse living in Germany has an EU Blue Card, works as a researcher or has an ICT card.
-The language proficiency certificate may also be waived for spouses of highly qualified individuals or in cases of particular hardship – such as illness or disability.
-Humanitarian reasons and visa-free nationalities are also exceptions, meaning no knowledge of German is required before entry.
+For example, no proof of language proficiency is required if the spouse living in Germany has an EU Blue Card, works as a researcher, or has an ICT card.
+The language proficiency requirement can also be waived for spouses of highly qualified individuals or in cases of particular hardship – such as illness or disability.
+Humanitarian reasons and visa-free nationalities are also exceptions, meaning no knowledge of German is required prior to entry.
 A complete list of all exceptions to the language requirement for spouses joining their spouses can be found in Section 30, Paragraph 1, Sentence 2 of the Residence Act .

 5. FAQ